-Please Print of or Type
+Please Print or Typi B

-Federal employer identification number or social security number Home telephone n elephone number
+Federal employer identification number or social security number Home telephone number

-Name (of business or, if incorporated, corporate name) Business telephon e number
+Name (of business or, if incorporated, corporate name) Business telephone number

-Business name (if different than above) Sales tax permit no umber
+Business name (if different than above) Sales tax permit number

-Business address City / State ZIP code
+Business address City I s arte ZIF code

-Residence address (include apt., office or unit number, if applicable) City / State ZIP code
+Residence address (include apt., office or unit number, if applicable) City S ate ZIP code

-Mailing address (include apt., office or unit number, if applicable) City / State ZIP code
+Mailing address (include apt., office or unit number, if applicable) City 9 ate ZIP code

 Email address

-Description of artistic work(s) for which exemption is sought: OF TAXATION USE ONLY
+Description of artistic work(s) for which exemption is sough jht: DIVISION OF TAXATION USE ONLY EXEMPTION NUMBER

 1.

 2.

 3.

 4.

 5.

 6.

 7.

 Attach additional schedules if necessary.

-located in the State of Rhode Island, and that the artistic work(s) will dent of the State of Rho be sold from the busin an art gallery vn above.
+located in the State of Rhode Island, and that the artistic work(s) will be sold

 Print or type name Title

 Signature Date

-NOTE: If application for exemption is made by an individual eligibl Residency within a specified district as outlined in RIGL 44-30-1.1 application.
+NOTE: If application for exemption is made by an individual eligible for an Residency within a specified district as outlined in RIGL 44-30-1.1, issued application.